MARADA the SHE-WOLF

 After a night's rest, Marada questioned Donal, asking if she was his prisoner.
 He offered to let her go free if she could disarm him in combat, but she was easily subdued.
 While she submissively offered herself to Donal, she refused to explain what had happened to change her so.

-Simyon Karashnur had his torturer painfully slay Gaius Marcellus for his theft, after which he used Marada's possessions to enable a demon of the Outer Dark to come to Earth and usurp Marada's form to recover her for their masters.
-Sensing this, Marada awakened, screaming.
+Simyon Karashnur had his torturer painfully slay Gaius Marcellus for his theft, after which he bound the soul fragment taken froom Marada to a demon of the Outer Dark, allowing it to take Marada's form; it could use its connection to her soul to travel to Earth and find and recover her for their masters.
+Sensing her soul fragment being bound to the demon, Marada awakened, screaming.
 Rushing to her side, Rhiannon sensed the hidden magical scars upon Marada's back; her granddaughter (Donal's daughter), Arianrhod stayed by Marada's side, talking to her, providing comfort, and becoming her friend over the course of the night.
 Nonetheless, Marada refused to share her recent trauma even with her.

 Over the next few days Arianrhod gave Marada a tour of Ashandriar, and over the ensuing months they became inseparable companions; through Arianrhod, Marada discovered the wonders of childhood and a joyous innocence she had been herself denied.
 As Marada began to recover from her trauma, she found herself drawn to Donal.
 While bathing, however, Arianrhod mystically sensed Marada's scars and she questioned Marada, who furiously drove her off.
 Regretting this, Marada soon after opened up to Donal and revealed her trauma.